gvlasov/rocollections/README.md

 [![Build Status](https://travis-ci.org/Suseika/readonly-collections.svg?branch=master)](https://travis-ci.org/Suseika/readonly-collections)

-# readonly-collections
+# rocollections

-Wrappers for Java Collections that let you expose only read-only interfaces where you need to.
+Wrappers for Java Collections that let you expose only <b>read-only</b> interfaces where you need to.

 ## Rationale